Tennessee Child Custody – Family Law Attorney

 The Process of Making Child Custody Determinations

-The process of child custody determinations is sometimes different in divorce cases as opposed to these involving unmarried parents.
+The process of child custody determinations is sometimes different in divorce cases.
+In contrast to cases involving unmarried parents.
 The focus in Tennessee is upon agreed child custody or parenting plan arrangements.
-In a divorce action, with limited exceptions, the parents are required to attend mediation in order to attempt to reach agreement on a temporary parenting plan, if this effort fails the court will then enter an order adopting a temporary parenting plan as proposed by one of the parties – both parents may submit a proposed plan for consideration.
-Prior to a final divorce trial the parties to divorce action are required to attend mediation in order to attempt to resolve all of the disputes including those surrounding child custody arrangements and child support.
-Again the unresolved conflicts will be heard and decided by the court.
-In cases involving unmarried parents, the requirement to initially attend mediation is not always enforced, with the juvenile court often times entering basic child custody orders.
-If a parent insists upon a mediated parenting plan then the courts will usually make sure that the process is followed.
-Keep in mind that Tennessee juvenile courts are overwhelmed with case loads involving dependency and neglect – child abuse- cases, so drawn out litigation is not usually favored.
+In a divorce action, with limited exceptions, the parents must attend mediation.
+Mediation requires parents to attempt to reach agreement on a temporary parenting plan.
+If this effort fails the court will then enter an order adopting a temporary parenting plan as proposed by one of the parties.
+The court wants parents to try to resolve all of the disputes including child custody arrangements and child support.

 Child Custody and the Family Law Attorney

 Issues involving the parenting, decision making and residential schedule for minor children involve many serious matters of law and sometimes dire consequences.
 A child custody determination, once made by the court, is very difficult to change or modify.
 The emphasis on shared parenting does not mean that the custody arrangements are readily changeable.
-The courts in recent years have relaxed some of the more stringent barricades to child custody modifications, but a permanent parenting plan or other child custody order is intended to be permanent.
-So it is vitally important the issues, problems and conflicts be resolved in the initial determination of child custody.
-This is why you should have a family law attorney who is experienced in child custody and parenting issues.
-Your divorce lawyer will be there to guide the decision making process during any alternate dispute resolution or mediation sessions, advise you as to your legal rights, and the court’s typical reasoning in a given situation, and most importantly to advocate for you and your children.
+In recent years the courts have some of simplified child custody modifications, at least somewhat.
+A parenting plan or other child custody order should be permanent.
+So it is vitally important to resolve the issues, problems and conflicts, during the initial determination of child custody.
+This is why you should have a family law attorney.
 Contact Purple Law Firm to discuss child custody and the legal process in Tennessee.